New Heights Academy Charter School: History

 New Heights Academy received its initial charter in 2005.
 Committed to locating the school in District 6 where the majority of students and their families live, the founding team delayed opening the school for one year until space was found for the school in District 6.
 In 2006 New Heights Academy opened its doors in a landmarked former ribbon factory, 'Fair and Square' Ribbons manufactured by Joseph Loth & Co., to 192 fifth and ninth graders.
 Each year New Heights Academy added an additional grade in both middle school and high school, reaching full enrollment of 750 students in 2009.
 In June 2010, New Heights held its inaugural high school graduation.
 Stacy Winitt is the founder of New Heights Academy Charter School.

 Operations

 As of 2015 the school's board of trustees includes representatives of Bingham McCutchen, Goldman Sachs, NRG Energy, PricewaterhouseCoopers, Time Warner, and other major companies.
 Alan J. Singer, author of Education Flashpoints: Fighting for America’s Schools, stated that the resources given by the board was one of the reasons attributed to the school's "apparent success".
-Christina Brown is the current Executive Director.
+Stacy Winitt was the founder and inaugural Executive Director.
+Christina Brown next served as Executive Director, followed by Karen Valbrun who resigned as ED on August 3, 2026, so NHACS is currently seeking an Executive Director.